What is a VCT?

 Their focus on small companies makes VCTs a risky, long-term investment only suitable if you are a wealthy and sophisticated investor.

 What do VCTs invest in?

 It is the type of enterprise they invest in that makes VCTs so interesting.
 They tend to be some of the smallest and most exciting UK businesses: from early-stage tech companies, to leisure clubs, high-end niche manufacturers, well-known wine retailers and many more.

 Some companies that attracted VCT funding have become household names, including Virgin Wines, Zoopla and Picturehouse Cinemas.

 A VCT has three years to choose companies in which to invest.
 Within that period, at least 70% of the money raised must be invested in 'qualifying' holdings.

 What constitutes a ‘qualifying’ holding?
-The rules are complex, but notably a company must have fewer than 250 employee, assets of up to £15 million and be less than seven years old when the investment is made.
+The rules are complex, but notably a company must have fewer than 250 employees (500 if it is classed as knowledge intensive business), assets of up to £15 million and be less than seven years old when the investment is made.

 What are the different types of VCT?

 VCTs differ according to their lifespan, whether the companies in which they invest are unquoted or quoted on AIM, and their investment focus.